 1. Steve Krug

-He’s written numerous UX and UI design courses and published several books on usability.
-He’s an expert in looking at the big picture of web design.
+He’s written numerous UX and UI design courses and published several books on usability, including Mobile First.
+This book is brief, but it gives you all the information needed to know about the role of mobile-first in website and application design.
+Today, he is a Product Director at Google and is an expert in looking at the big picture of web design.

 3. Andy Budd

 Mr. Budd is one of the top speakers on the topic of usability.
-Known as the creator of Silverrback, a usability testing app, he also helped create the Web Standards movement.
+He is also a prominent figure in the UX and web design community and has influenced digital design through his work with top brands.
+Known as the creator of Silverback, a usability testing app, he also helped create the Web Standards movement.

 4. Yael Levey

-Levey has over a decade of experience in UX best practices.
+Levey has over a decade of experience in UX best practices and has a background in shaping user experiences for major platforms.
 She has a YouTube channel with the same name as her site, “I Am Not My Pixels.”
 As an avid blogger, she has a passion for helping younger designers understand what it takes to create stellar experiences for users.

 5. Don Norman